 - Nuts and whole grains.

-This type of fibre dissolves in water and can be broken down by the natural germs (bacteria) in the bowels.
+This type of fibre dissolves in water.
 It softens stools and makes them larger, so that they are easier to pass.
 When mixed with water, it also forms a gel in the stomach.
 The gel binds with excess cholesterol so it does not get absorbed, which helps to reduce the risk of heart disease.
-Also, soluble fibre helps to slow down the digestion of food; therefore, sugar (glucose - our main source of energy) is released and absorbed slowly.
+Also, soluble fibre helps to slow down the digestion of food, which results in sugar (glucose - our main source of energy) being released and absorbed slowly.
 This keeps our blood sugar levels steady.
 This type of fibre is found in:

 - Psyllium and ispaghula